NodeSchoolSF/interview-prep/s1_01_interview_prep.md

 ## Do your research on companies

-Every company has different interview processes.
-If possible, look into what kinds of questions the company tends to ask (Glassdoor or Leetcode are places to start, but there are other resources online).

 Most companies want to hire people who care about the mission, and they'll usually ask why you're interested in working there.
 It's important to do some research on a company you're applying to and to have a good answer for that question, and also to have specific questions to ask about the company.